rizlasilver210/sudan-crowdsourcing-2023/readme.md

 ## Data

 The healthcare facility data used in this app is sourced from <https://data.humdata.org>.
-It includes information such as facility name, location, and type.
+It includes information such as facility name in both Arabic and English with coordinates.

 ## Contributing